codeodor/minitest-rspec_mocks/README.md

   end
 end
 ```

+Note that you must include it in a base class for your tests.
+Including it in
+the test class itself will not work.

 Note that RSpec 3 deprecates the `object.should` (where you use `object.stub(to_i: 100)`) style in favor of using the `expect` style syntax.